-The Yorke Peninsula is the perfect place to relax and go fishing and boating.
-Learn more about getting the perfect catch with our guide today.
+The Yorke Peninsula is the perfect place to relax and go fishing.
+No boat?
+No problem!
+Local fishing charters operate from various spots off the coast.

 Many people travel to the Yorke Peninsula to go fishing.
 Even the most inexperienced fisher can take home a deliciously fresh catch from a jetty, beach or boat!

 It's not just fish.
 Squid ink stains many jetties as large numbers of southern calamari live in Gulf St Vincent.
 You'll find blue swimmer crabs along the east coast, in the shallow waters between Ardrossan and Stansbury, from September to April.

 Get back to nature and experience the riches of the sea on a Yorke Peninsula fishing trip.

 Great crabbing and fishing

 Blue swimmer crabs live along the north-west coast near Port Hughes, Moonta Bay, Wallaroo and Port Broughton.
 You just need a rake to find them.

 Catching a fish is simply a matter of casting a line off the local jetty with the promise of catching some King George whiting, garfish or tommy ruff (Australian herring).
 Beach fishing is worth a try, with popular catches including mullet, snook, flathead, Australian salmon and salmon trout.